NetComposer/nksip/doc/plugins/registrar.md

     nksip:uri_set().
 ```

-Gets all current registered contacts for an AOR, aggregated on Q values.
+Gets all current registered contacts for an _AOR_, aggregated on _Q_ values.
 You can use this function to generate a parallel and/o serial proxy request.
 For example, you could implement the following [sip_route/6](../reference/callback_functions.md#sip_route5) callback function:

 ```erlang